micro-lc/micro-lc/packages/documentation/docs/guides/applications/index.md

 title: Applications
 ---

-Three integration methods are available to add an application to the context of micro-lc.
+Three integration methods are available to add an application to the context of <micro-lc></micro-lc>.
 Applications are distinguished by error pages due to the fact they have a fixed routing pattern.

 ## Route